 Jesus wanted to communicate with the apostles about the immediate events before them because He would be crucified in a matter of hours.
 The time of His presence among the apostles was drawing to a close and the era of the Holy Spirit was about to begin.

 The Lord always prepares the heart for trouble.

-It is dangerous to wait until the disaster comes to our lives.
-It will be too late at that time to start learning precepts and principles of God’s Word because we will be in too much stress to learn and appropriate them properly.
+It is dangerous to wait until a disaster comes to our lives before starting to learn precepts and principles of God’s Word.
+It will be too late; we will be in too much stress to learn and appropriate them properly.

 Learning God’s Word before trouble comes is essential to prepare our souls properly.
-First Peter was written for believers under duress.
-His counsel was to fortify their souls with the Word before trouble comes (1 Pe 1:10-12).
+First Peter was written for believers under duress, with counsel to fortify their souls with the Word before trouble comes (1 Pe 1:10-12).